Medical Options for Weight Loss

 This information is used by our experts to come up with a diet strategy focused on consuming fewer calories than you burn in a day.
 The testing, which uses a body composition analyzer, is quick, painless, and does not require a blood test or fasting.

-Nutrition and Meal Replacement Programs
+Meal Replacement Programs

 Research shows that nutritionally balanced, low-calorie food choices help a person to maintain weight loss.
 We offer two nutrition-based weight loss programs.